 From 1945 to 2013 the WRI was based in the Salus-hospital donated by the Rytkönen sisters in 1944 to the Wihuri Foundation.
-Today, the Wihuri Research Institute is located in Biomedicum Helsinki, at the Meilahti Academic Medical Center.
+Today, the Wihuri Research Institute is located in Biomedicum Helsinki, at the Academic Medical Center Helsinki.

-The Jenny and Antti Wihuri Foundation funds the WRI to preserve the continuation of the research.
+The Jenny and Antti Wihuri Foundation funds the WRI.

 Research in WRI

 The research program in the Wihuri Research Institute is focused on the vascular system in various diseases – such as cardiovascular and inflammatory diseases, and cancer.
 The WRI’s research program in cardiovascular diseases has been successful in developing new kinds of approaches for the research and treatment of significant chronic diseases.

 The WRI has been successful in research on atherosclerosis under the guidance of the former leader of the WRI professor Petri Kovanen.
 Atherosclerosis and metabolic syndrome are challenges that the WRI tackles using its frontline scientific knowledge and leading technology resources.